-No one saw COVID-19 coming, and as a result, your President’s Club trip is out the window.
-Sales leaders are left scrambling to claw back invested expenses, while strategizing new tactics to keep their reps motivated & in the loop.
+No one saw COVID-19 coming, and as a result, your President’s Club or sales incentive trip is out the window.
+Sales leaders are left scrambling to claw back invested expenses, while strategizing new tactics to keep their sales reps motivated & in the loop.

-Last week we hosted a high-energy, ideas-fueled panel of speakers sharing best practices for adapting your sales incentives strategy for our next normal.
+Last week we hosted a high-energy, idea-fueled panel of speakers sharing best practices for adapting your sales incentives plans and strategy for our next normal.
 We hosted Outreach’s VP Sales UK, Tom Castley, Replayz.com’s Founder/CEO, Dave Kennett, and our COO at Blueboard, Kevin Yip.
-Check out the recap and full recording below via YouTube.
+Check out the recap and full recording below.

 Group trips are off the table, so how are sales leaders responding?